-Distribution net sales decreased 1 percent in the second quarter and were flat in the first six months of 2024, as compared to the prior-year periods.
-The Distribution segment sales were negatively impacted by unfavorable weather conditions and commodity pricing declines, partially offset by the incremental sales impact from a recent acquisition which favorably impacted net sales by 2 percent in the second quarter and first six months of 2024.
+Distribution net sales decreased 1 percent in both the second third quarter and were flat in the first six nine months of 2024, as compared to the prior-year periods.
+The Distribution segment sales were negatively impacted by unfavorable weather conditions and commodity pricing declines, partially offset by increased due to the incremental sales impact from a recent acquisition which favorably impacted net sales by 2 percent in the second third quarter and first six nine months of 2024, partially offset by the negative impact of commodity pricing declines and unfavorable weather.